If your bag looks like this, you're doing it wrong. Follow these travel tips.

 There is nothing wrong with eating out every now and again, but when funds are tight, why would you eat anywhere else when you can get all this produce and cook for you and your girlfriend for the entire week?
 Seriously, this entire pile of awesome was only $30 from the farmer’s market.

 The metro is awesome, but I’m speaking on behalf of all public transportation here.
 Depending where you are in the world, this could be buses, taxis, rickshaws or giant birds.

 I mean sure, some strange things happen, there will be weird smells and sometimes it may be slow, but hell, it’s cheap.
-5 pesos ($0.30) in Mexico City, 2 Yuan ($0.32) in Beijing and it’s $2.75 in New York City, which is pretty much the cheapest thing you can buy there next to a shit can of Arizona, dollar pizza, or Jamaican beef patties (all which are the most incredible things in existence — minus the Arizona).
+5 pesos ($0.30) in Mexico City, 2 Yuan ($0.32) in Beijing and it’s $2.75 in New York City.
+And in New York, it’s pretty much the cheapest thing you can buy there next to a shit can of Arizona, dollar pizza, or Jamaican beef patties (all which are the most incredible things in existence — minus the Arizona).